wadle/MBT_GraphWalker_Python/README.md

 For Test result we are used GW getstat see http://graphwalker.github.io/rest-getstatistics/ (see http://graphwalker.github.io/cli-source/#examples)

-# Design your model
+# Design your own model

 1. Using Graph Editing (yED open source tool)see https://www.yworks.com/products/yed and http://graphwalker.github.io/Model_design/

 2. Verify model see http://graphwalker.github.io/cli-check/#check:

   $ gw3 check -m ~/resources/LoginParametrize/LoginParametrized.graphml "random(edge_coverage(10))"

 It will prompt : No issues found with the model(s) if model is correct.

 3. Generate source code see http://graphwalker.github.io/cli-source/#examples:

   $ gw3 source -i model_name.graphml python.template >> model_name.py

-It will create python source code file with name model_name.py : Functions as per designed Edges and Vertices as per provided nomenclature for understanding, we are added prefix e_ and v_ before edges/vertices names
+  It will create python source code file with name model_name.py : Functions as per designed Edges and Vertices as per
+  provided nomenclature for understanding, we are added prefix e_ and v_ before edges/vertices names

 4. Start GraphWalker server see http://graphwalker.github.io/rest-overview/#command-line-example